motorcyclejs/motorcyclejs/history/README.md

 #### `makeHistoryDriver(options?: BrowserHistoryOptions): HistoryDriver<LocationAndKey>`

-This is the make function you'll want to use for browsers that suppoer HTML5 History.
+This is the make function you'll want to use for browsers that support HTML5 History.

 FYI: All browsers that are officially supported by `@motorcycle/dom` also support the HTML5 History API.